 Why I Give: Fred Farago

 Fred Farago is best known as the founder of American Fruits and Flavors, supplier of key components of many food and beverage products consumed today.
 Farago is a scientist at heart and a longtime Scripps patient, two characteristics that guide his philanthropic efforts.
 A portion of Fred and Betty Farago's gift to Scripps Center for Organ Transplantation at Scripps Clinic funds an annual lectureship that brings donors, scientists, and academics to Scripps present their research.
-Farago is also particularly investsed in the work of Scripps Clinic Division Head Christopher Marsh, MD.
+Farago is also particularly invested in the work of Scripps Clinic Division Head Christopher Marsh, MD.